apache/incubator-wayang/presto-setup/README.md

 ### Verified Result

-On June 11, 2026, the suite completed successfully against the local PrestoDB 0.289 container:
+On June 18, 2026, the suite completed successfully against the local PrestoDB 0.289 container, including the full-plan join validation:

 ```text
 [PrestoOperatorsIT] Connected to Presto at jdbc:presto://localhost:8081/memory